Texas State Highway 249: Phase I

 Phase one runs for 6 mi from just north of Spring Cypress Road, the current terminus of the existing free lanes to just north of the existing Tomball bypass.
 The Tomball Tollway is three lanes in each direction that are used to bypass seven stoplights and will only accept electronic toll-tags (EZ Tag, TollTag and TxTag) as no cash payments will be allowed; the total cost of the toll for HCTRA's segment is $1.50 for two-axle vehicles, while the SH 249 frontage roads will remain free to all drivers.
 Construction of phase one began in fall 2013 and was completed on April 12, 2015.

+Business Route and Tomball Bypass

+In 1999, a bypass around the central business district of Tomball was proposed that would reroute SH 249 along the west side of the city, this would allow commercial and thru traffic to avoid the downtown and hopefully alleviate traffic.
+The alignment of SH 249 from Hicks Road to Holderreith Road that went through the city proper was re-designated as SH 249 Business-B on September 25, 2003.
+Construction of the bypass was delayed many times, but eventually began in 2005 and was completed in 2008.
+This bypass was eventually incorporated into Phase I of the Tomball Tollway as the free to use frontage roads running alongside the tolled main lanes, as well as the future tolled overpass over FM 2920 which allowed traffic to bypass the light at 249 and 2920.
+This overpass would not be tolled for several years.

 Phase II

 Phase two extends the tollway into Montgomery County from Business SH 249-B to Sentinel Oaks in Montgomery County north of Spring Creek.
 This $335 million project was overseen by the Harris and Montgomery County toll road authorities.
 Construction on Phase 2 commenced in fall 2016 and was opened to traffic on December 19, 2019.